Pedestrian and Cycle Movement

 Designers should consider the principles that underpin cycle-friendly design and how they can be applied to route design and development.
 The central principles of cycle-friendly design seek to encourage routes that are coherent, direct, safe, comfortable and attractive.

-The following principles have been adapted from the Sustrans publication ‘Principles and processes for cycle friendly design’ and are recognised as industry standards.
+The following principles have been adapted from the Sustrans publication Cycle Infrastructure Design: Local Transport Note 1/20 and are recognised as industry standards.

 Table below shows the core cycle-friendly design principles.